America Faces Increase in Babies Born Addicted to Drugs

 • Fever

 On average, one baby is born physically dependent on opioids in the U.S. every 19 minutes, according to a special report on NAS and opioid addiction conducted by Reuters.
 Also, admission rates of babies affected by NAS into neonatal intensive care units nearly quadrupled from 2004 to 2013, according to a study published in the New England Journal of Medicine.
-NAS can last anywhere between one week and six months, depending on the severity of the mother’s and/or baby’s addiction.
+Symptoms of NAS can last between one week and six months, depending on the severity of the mother’s and/or baby’s addiction.

 Treatment Options for Babies Born with Addiction

 Other factors that play an important role in a baby’s recovery from NAS are high caloric intake, intravenous fluids, and a dark, quiet environment.
 Babies often need more milk and formula due to increased activity during withdrawal, and require intravenous fluids to counteract dehydration caused by vomiting and diarrhea.
-A dark, quiet environment is often necessary to prevent overstimulation, which can overload a baby’s senses and lend to irritability.
+A dark, quiet environment is often necessary to prevent overstimulation, which can overload a baby’s senses and lead to irritability.

 Long-Term Effects of Babies Being Born with Addiction